COVID-19 TAX CENTER:

 Here are some helpful answers for you

-How much is the second stimulus check?
+How much is the third stimulus check?

 What if someone claimed me as a dependent?